karnlund/objective-c-oauth-example/README.md

 2. Clone or download this repository - the dependencies are vendored as CocoaPods, but you can optionally run `pod update` to get the latest versions.
-3. Open `Strava OAuth Example.xcworkspace` - do not use `Strava OAuth Example.xcproj`.
+3. Open `Strava OAuth Example.xcworkspace` - do not use `Strava OAuth Example.xcodeproj`.
 4. Update `StravaOAuthCredentials.m` with your client ID and secret.

 # OAuth Workflow